-The violin and viola are unique among the stringed instruments in how they are physically held and played.
-The instrument is placed on the left shoulder, slightly under the chin, and fingered with the left hand, while the right hand operates the bow.
+When asking is it hard to play the violin, you have to understand that the violin and viola are unique among the stringed instruments in how they are physically held and played.
+The instrument is placed on the left shoulder, slightly under the chin, and fingered with the left hand while the right hand operates the bow.
 This positioning can present the first challenges to the young student.

-The violin requires you to coordinate both the left and right hands, while engaged in completely different functions, each presenting their own unique challenges.
-The left hand is used to finger the notes.
-Unlike the guitar, the violin has no frets to guide the player in the positioning of their fingers.
+The violin requires you to coordinate both the left and right hands while engaged in entirely different functions.
+You’ll use your left hand to finger the notes.
+Unlike the guitar, the violin has no frets to guide the player in positioning their fingers.
 The intonation of the instrument, or the ability to play in tune, rests with the placement of the fingers of the left hand.
-It takes steady practice to develop the muscle memory to ensure correct placement of the fingers.
+It takes steady practice to develop muscle memory to ensure the correct placement of the fingers.

-There are a few teaching methods, such as the Suzuki Method, that are designed to develop the ear while developing the muscle memory that can help you to meet this challenge.
-Another method involves using tape to create “frets” on the instrument.
+A few teaching methods, such as the Suzuki Method, are designed to develop the ear while developing muscle memory that can help you meet this challenge.
+Another technique involves using tape to create “frets” on the instrument.
 This can help you to learn the proper positioning.

-The right hand controls the bow.
-The bow is drawn across the strings vibrating them, and sounds the notes being held with the fingers of the left hand.
-Proper bow technique can be difficult at first.
-Again, it requires muscle memory to apply the correct speed and pressure with the bow, while coordinating the fingers of the left hand.
-The smallest variations of speed or pressure can drastically affect the tone of the instrument.
+The right-hand controls the bow.
+The bow is drawn across the strings vibrating them and sounds the notes being held with the fingers of the left hand.
+Proper bow technique can be complex at first.
+Again, it requires muscle memory to apply the correct speed and pressure with the bow while coordinating the fingers of the left hand.
+The slightest variations of speed or pressure can drastically affect the instrument’s tone.
 Developing this skill is often said to be the most difficult technique to master.

-Slow, focused, methodical practice is the best way to develop your coordination and technique.
-This brings us to our next challenge…
+How to overcome this challenge: Slow, focused, methodical practice is the best way to develop your coordination and technique.

 Challenge: Finding Time to Practice

 Every instrument requires dedication and practice to learn efficiently.
-If your goal is to become proficient on the violin, it’s important to set aside time to practice every day.
-We all lead busy lives with school, work, and our social lives, but if you want to learn to play violin, it’s important to practice a little every day.
+Violinists must set aside time to practice every day to become proficient.
+We all lead busy lives with school, work, and social lives.
+However, if you want to learn to play violin, it’s important to practice a little every day.

 Developing muscle memory takes time and diligence.
-Many beginning students become frustrated by their inability to coordinate the fingers and bow.
-It can be difficult to listen to yourself when you are first learning bowing technique.
-The smallest variation of speed or pressure can send the instrument into convulsions, creating unpleasant coughing, or screeching sounds!
+Many beginning students become frustrated by their inability to coordinate their fingers and bow.
+It can be challenging to listen to yourself when first learning bowing techniques.
+The slightest speed variation or pressure can send the instrument into convulsions, creating unpleasant coughing or screeching sounds!
 Again, when first starting out, short and focused daily practice sessions are the best way to meet this challenge.

 Challenge: Learning to Read Standard Musical Notation

-While it’s possible to learn to play violin “by ear” or using violin tabs (a form of musical shorthand), truly bringing out the expressiveness and emotion of the instrument requires you to learn how to read music.
+While it’s possible to learn the violin “by ear” or using violin tabs (a form of musical shorthand), truly bringing out the expressiveness and emotion of the instrument requires you to learn how to read music.